- What is Lockpicking?

 - As you have noticed we are very open about locks and security.
 But we can even be more open.
-Han Fey has written a series of articles on high security locks.
+Several Toool-people have written a series of articles on high security locks.
 The high resolution images and technical explanation of the inner working of these locks is completely in line with Toool's open attitude.
-He reveals what some lock companies rather would not have out in the open.
-But at the end of the day they are all proud to be mentioned in his articles.
-Understandable if you keep in mind some of his articles are downloaded 25.000 times a month.
-Check out our special page for Han's articles.
+Check out our special page with Publications.

 Frequently Asked Questions

 - Why does TOOOL have three O's?

 - Every aspect of lockpicking has to do with the three O's!